jancbeck/kirby-responsive-images/README.md

 ));
 ```

-1. The key names are optional and have no technical implications.
+1. The key names may be used to link the image (see *Usage* section).
 2. Each array item takes the same arguments as Kirbys [thumb()](http://getkirby.com/docs/cheatsheet/helpers/thumb) function (`quality`, `blur`, `upscale` etc..).

 ## Support